shamdzh/welbex/README.md

-Table developed on ReactJS + Typescript with the possibility of pagination
+Table developed on ReactJS + Typescript with the possibility of pagination and with different filters

 In the project directory, you can run: